Pregnancy cravings: Common foods, when they begin, and why they happen

 Cravings and aversions are a normal part of pregnancy, even if no two moms' cravings are the same.
 Maybe you can’t get enough salty bites, or you really want something sweet.
 Perhaps you want to reach for something cold and crunchy, or you’ve suddenly found yourself pairing foods that normally you would never dream of eating together.
 Some old wives’ tales say that craving sweets means you’re expecting a girl, whereas salty cravings mean you’re having a little boy.
 Of course, there is no scientific basis for this.
 In fact, no one knows what leads to craving salt or sweets during pregnancy.

-Pregnancy Cravings You Should Tell Your Doctor About
+PICA Pregnancy Cravings: And When You Should Tell Your Doctor About Them

 Pregnancy cravings are normal and can even be funny sometimes.
 You’ll probably even have a few amusing craving stories of your own.
-If you’re interested learning more about food, nutrition, and your pregnancy.
-Check out our pregnancy food guide for expecting mother.
+If you want to learn more about food, nutrition and your pregnancy.
+Check out our pregnancy food guide for expecting mothers.

+Enjoying the foods you crave during this time in moderation while maintaining a healthy balance can make the whole experience even more extraordinary.
 Keep in mind that as long as you’re getting all the nutrition you both need while you’re pregnant, treating yourself here and there is totally fine.
-Listen to your body, and enjoy the ride.
+Listen to your body and enjoy the ride.